kleineluka/burial/README.md

 <!-- Contribute -->
 # Contribute 🩷
-**For development**, Burial uses a `Rust backend` and a `Web frontend` with Tauri bridging the two.
-Additionally, some `Python scripts` are used to assist in development.
-Burial also utilises data storage techniques such as `JSON` and `Byte Patching`.
-The game uses `Javascript` to run, so modifications are made in that.
-If any of this interests you~ please feel free to start opening pull requests!

-**For bugs and requests**, these are highly welcomed too!
-Please note that this was developed and tested on Windows, so Mac and Linux users pplease let me know of any bugs.
-Some files are specific to Windows as well (such as Game.exe).. so it will be interesting to deal with, eventually.
+Please refer to [CONTRIBUTING.md](https://github.com/kleineluka/burial/blob/main/docs/CONTRIBUTING.md) to help with development, submit bug reports, or request features.
 I also maintain a **Trello**, so if you are interested in being a frequent contributor, please let me know and I can add you to the board!

-Detailed programming information and other contributing information will come soon - **TBA!**

 <!-- Credits & Licenses -->
 # Credits, Licenses, & Acknowledgements 🎉
 - **[The Coffin of Andy and Leyley](https://store.steampowered.com/app/2378900/The_Coffin_of_Andy_and_Leyley/)** is developed and published by Kit9 Studios.
 Please support the developers by purchasing the game on Steam.
 Kit9 Studios has no affiliation with Burial.
 - **Burial** is provided under the [MIT](https://github.com/kleineluka/burial/blob/main/LICENSE) license.
-- **[Basil's Wiki](https://coffin-wiki.basil.cafe/)** has been a great resource for getting started with modifying the game- and Basil has been kind as well.
+- **[Basil's Wiki](https://coffin-wiki.basil.cafe/)** has been a great resource for getting started with modifying the game.
+Furthermore, Burial's [obfuscation.rs](https://github.com/kleineluka/burial/blob/main/src-tauri/src/utils/obfuscation.rs) is partially a reimplementation of Basil's [Grimoire](https://codeberg.org/basil/grimoire/) in Rust.
 - **[LlamaToolkit](https://github.com/Llamaware/LlamaToolkit/)** ([GLWTPL](https://github.com/me-shaon/GLWTPL)) was referenced for portions of Burial's original [cipher.rs](https://github.com/kleineluka/burial/blob/main/src-tauri/src/utils/cipher.rs) implementation.
 - **[RPG Save Converter](https://github.com/13xforever/rpgsave-converter)** (MIT) was referenced for the save file format.
 -  **[Tauri](https://github.com/tauri-apps/tauri)**, the Rust-based front-end framework, is licensed under MIT/Apache.